On the distribution of winners' scores in a round-robin tournament: Introduction

 \cite{MM2021} extended Huber's lemma to a large class of discrete distributions of $X_{ij}$ and showed that for generalizations of round-robin tournaments, this extension implies convergence in probability of the normalized maximal score.
 Model M is a particular case of such generalizations.

-\cite{R2021} considered a tournament model where $X_{ij}\sim Bin (n_{ij}, p_{ij})$, proved that Huber's type lemma holds for that model, and identified some bounds on the distribution of the number of wins for the winning team.
-The results from \cite{R2021} turned out to be essential in the proof of the main result in this work.

 In this work, we are interested in the marginal distribution of the scores associated with the ranks of $n$ players after ${\displaystyle {n \choose 2}}$ games under Model M, where rank $1$ is the winner's rank, rank $2$ is the second best, and so on.
 This means that we are interested in finding the marginal distribution of $s_{(i)}$.
-The exact distribution for a general $n$ seems impossible to obtain; we obtain a limit distribution, and demonstrate it with the three best scores in Model M.
+The exact distribution for a general $n$ seems impossible to obtain; we obtain a limit distribution, and demonstrate it with the three best scores in Model M. Recently \cite{MR2022} proved that $s_1,\ldots,s_n$ are negatively associated (see \cite{JP1983} for the definition).
+It simplifies the proof of the main result and allows all values of $p$ in the interval $[0,1)$ to be considered.